isomerpages/moe-sst/index.md

 image: /images/School_of_Science_and_Technology,_Singapore_logo.png
 permalink: /
 notification: Kindly note that Monday, 11 August will be a school holiday and a designated day off-in-lieu.
-Schools will be closed, including the General Office.
+The school will be closed, including the General Office.
 sections:
   - hero: